 The Event Medical Official is a function defined for every international event sanctioned by World Skate.
-The EMO is a qualified medical practitioner hired by the LOC and appointed by World Skate with the responsibility for coordinating the overall medical service for the event.
+The EMO is a qualified medical practitioner hired by the LOC and appointed by World Skate with responsibility for coordinating the overall medical service for the event.

 The Official Medical Doctor must always be present and in proximity to the Field of Play (FOP), in order to provide immediate assistance and consultation for any medical need.
 In cases when the Official Medical Doctor has to leave office, temporarily or permanently, a delegate with a similar level of competence must be appointed and introduced to the TD.
 The EMO is competent and has the last word on every medical and health-related evaluation, including but not limited to the concussion protocol.
-Please see the World Skate Judge's Code of Ethics in the annexed documents section on page 32.